awrshift/awrshift/README.md

 ## Current Explorations

 - 🔍 **Glyte** — open-source analytics that explains itself *(coming soon)*
 - ✏️ **Avoid Content** — AI content platform that tracks how visible your brand is in ChatGPT, Google AI, Perplexity, Claude, and Gemini — then creates content that makes AI cite you.
 From "nobody sees us" to published, fact-checked articles in one workflow.
-I explored and validated the entire product with AI agents, then handed it to the dev team to build
+I explored and validated the entire product with Claude Code, then handed it to the dev team to build
 - 🧭 **AI Problem-Solving Framework** — [how I think with AI](https://gist.github.com/awrshift), packaged as a file you can give to any assistant
 - 📖 **The Book** — field notes from a non-developer building real things with AI agents

 ## How I Work

+One year of daily Claude Code sessions.
+From terminal-scared to building production systems — as a non-developer.
+The level of what's possible still blows my mind.
+I evolve with my projects, and this path is open to anyone willing to explore.

 I explore → validate ideas → build working prototypes → document everything → hand off to developers.

-Claude Code is my exploration partner.
 The developers get validated ideas with working code and full documentation.
 No guessing, no wasted sprints.

 ## What I Care About